 1. All submitters will be notified via email of acceptance.

 2. In case of selection, all PR material must be provided by 8 July 2018.
 The screening copy of the film has to be provided by 29 July.

-2. If the exhibition copy is a DCP, 35mm print, or BluRay all transport to and from the festival must be paid for by the submitter.
+2. If the exhibition copy is a DCP, hard drive, 35mm print, or BluRay all transport to and from the festival must be paid for by the submitter.

 3. All hard drives must be PC formatted.

 1. All risks and cost of sending screening copies to and from the festival must be taken by the submitter.
 Down Under Berlin cannot be held responsible for any damages or expenses caused during shipment.